I'm not worried about lumps and bumps this summer, thanks to the best bras for back fat

 How we tested the best bras for back fat

-When finding the very best bras for back fat, I tested 32 bras and wore each one for a full day.
-While putting them to the test, there were three key things I considered – comfort and fit, the design, and the quality of the fabrics.
-Of course, the back-smoothing abilities were the most important thing that I judged while wearing each bra, but I made an effort to think about every aspect of the lingerie to make sure it was a good all-rounder that would work for every day.
+When finding the very best bras for back fat, I tested 36 bras and wore each one for a full day.
+I considered comfort and fit, the design, and the quality of the fabrics.
+Of course, the back-smoothing abilities were the top priority, but I made an effort to think about every aspect of the lingerie to make sure it was a good all-rounder that would work for everyday.

 How to choose the best bras for back fat

-When selecting the best bras for back fat, there are a few standout features that you should always look for as a starting point.
-These are the things that often flag that a bra will help contour your back before you've even slipped it on:
+When selecting the best bras for back fat, there are a few standout features you should look for to make sure your clothes sit better, like the picture above:

-- Extra support: smoothing out bulges, a bra with extra support should offer gentle compression, offering a similar fit and feel to shapewear.
+- Extra support: A bra with extra support should offer gentle compression, offering a similar fit and feel to shapewear.

-- Wide straps & underband: The underband is actually where most of the support and lift comes from for a bra.
+- Wide straps & underband: The underband is actually where most of the support and lift comes from.
 Wide straps make them less likely to dig into your shoulders, giving greater comfort overall.
-The wide underband covers more skin and distributes pressure more evenly which helps to contour your back and stop overspilling on top or under the band.
+The wide underband covers more skin and distributes pressure more evenly, which helps to contour your back and stop overspilling on top or under the band.

-- Seam-free: Seam-free styles tend to be made of smooth, highly elasticated fabric that can aid in giving you a more contoured finish.
-As well as cancelling out any risk of harsh stitching lines showing through fabrics, the lack of seams means that the tension of the fabric is uninterrupted and will sit smoothly and neatly against skin to prevent bulges.
+- Seam-free: As well as cancelling out any risk of harsh stitching lines showing through fabrics, the lack of seams means that the tension of the fabric is uninterrupted and will sit smoothly and neatly against the skin to prevent bulges.

-- Bralette fit: when it comes to bras vs bralettes, in this instance, a bralette can give a smoother look as it tends to be made from thinner fabric, providing more subtle support.
-But if you have a larger bust, a wired version might be the best bralette style for you as you'll get a better lift and shape.
+- Bralettes: When it comes to bras vs bralettes, a bralette can give a smoother look as it tends to be made from thinner fabric, providing more subtle support.
+But if you have a larger bust, a wired version might be the best bralette style for you, as you'll get a better lift and shape.
 Bralettes tend to have a more crop top style silhouette, which can also offer extra back coverage.

-- Front-fastening bra: as a general rule if a bra fastens at the front, it tends to have wider back panels to help support the construction.
-Be careful of back cut-out details or racer-back styles, as these won't give as much support as a fully covered back bra and can create the perfect environment for overspilling.
+- Front-fastening bra: As a general rule, if a bra fastens at the front, it tends to have wider back panels to help support the construction.
+Be careful of cut-out details or racer-back styles, as these won't give as much support as a fully covered back bra and can create the perfect environment for overspilling.

 Bras That Just Missed The List

-I tested over 30 bras, from a wide range of brands for this feature and it was a tough task to edit the best down to just 6 back smoothing styles.
-There were a couple that just missed the list, which were:
+I tested 36 bras, from a wide range of brands for this feature, and it was a tough task to edit the best down to just 6 back smoothing styles.
+Here is one that just missed the list:

 FAQs